krfong916/fullcourtpressed/leet/leet-notes.md

 - if finger-weave, careful with dummy head and the list representation you return
 - variation of merge 2 sorted lists

+39: Combination Sum

+- classic backtracking (exhaustive search, choose/unchoose) problem
+- how about using a reference to the current index?

 54: Spiral Matrix

 - **2D matrix**